Harding University High School: History

-Named after former superintendent Harry Patrick Harding, the school opened in the fall of 1935 under the name Harry P. Harding High School.
-It remained as that name until the school moved to its current location on Alleghany Street in 1961.
+Named after former superintendent Harry Patrick Harding (1874–1959), the school opened in the fall of 1935 under the name Harry P. Harding High School.
+The school moved to its current location on Alleghany Street in 1961.
+The school name changed to Harding University High School in 1992.

 The Dorothy Counts Controversy

 Dorothy Counts was the first black student admitted to the Harry P. Harding High School in 1957.
 She was one of the four black students enrolled at various all-white schools in the district for the first time in American history.
 After four days of massive harassment that threatened her safety, her parents forced her to withdraw from the school.